uc-vision/taichi-splatting/README.md

 ### fit_image_gaussians

-There exists a toy optimizer for 2D images `fit_image_gaussians` - useful for testing rasterization without the rest of the dependencies.
+There exists a toy optimizer for fitting a set of randomly initialized gaussians to some 2D images `fit_image_gaussians` - useful for testing rasterization without the rest of the dependencies.

 ### benchmarks